attainu/python-project-amit-kumar-au9/README.md

 | Search slot no. by color            | slot_numbers_for_cars_with_colour(space)(Car Color)                  | slot_numbers_for_cars_with_colour White           |
 | Search slot no. by registration no. | slot_number_for_registration_number(space)(Registration No.)         | slot_number_for_registration_number KA-01-HH-1234 |

+---

 ## USAGE

----

 Just go to through the main.py and run the code

-This will show you an option of selecting among 2 choice i.e. Running Terminal Commands by Press 1 || Running commands saved on file.txt by Press 2
+This will show you an option of selecting among 2 choices i.e. Running Terminal Commands by Press 1 || Running commands saved on file.txt by Press 2

 By choosing 1 you can type the commands and the resultant output would be there

-By choosing 2 the file.txt will run and prints the output of each command.
+By choosing 2 the file.txt will run and print the output of each command.

+---

 ## AUTHOR

 AMIT KUMAR

+---